kristianmandrup/typescript-ast-processor/Readme.md

     collector: (...) => {},
   }
 }
-processor.registerMap(nestedMap)
+processor.registerMap(processorMap)
 ```

 When this is all configurred and working, you can move on to instrumentation!

 ### Instrumentor

-When the visitation of the AST is complete and all data has been collected, the collected state should be sent to an Instrumentor instance to instrument changes or actions to be taken in response.
+When the visitation of the AST is complete and all data has been collected, the collected state should be sent to an `Instrumentor` instance to instrument changes or actions to be taken in response.
 This could be acting on the code or AST directly or even calling micro services to offload the responsibility!

 Currently we have included a little "wizardry" from `TypeWiz`.